zkotti/fun-in-lockdown/guide.md

    Source: [https://www.reddit.com/r/space/comments/5qkole/s5_001481_the_largest_known_supermassive_black/](https://www.reddit.com/r/space/comments/5qkole/s5_001481_the_largest_known_supermassive_black/)

    Actually the size of a black hole has no possible limit (althought scienctist say that it can't exist a black hole with 50 bln times the mass of our sun).
-The more matter it swallows the bigger it can get.
-The easiest way for a black hole to grow is by swallo onother black hole, in result it will be created a new black hole with both their masses and with unbelivable gravitational power.
-In order to understand this better in the above photo the dat in the center of the black hole is how big is our solar system in front of this supermassive black hole..
+The more matter it swallows, the bigger it can get.
+The easiest way for a black hole to grow is by swallow another black hole.
+In result, a new black hole will be created with both their masses and with unbelievable  gravitational power.
+In order to understand this better, in the above photo the dat in the center of the black hole, is how big is our solar system in front of this supermassive black hole..

    Click **here** for tutorial:
    - [here](https://www.youtube.com/watch?v=yWO-cvGETRQ)